Trouble Sleeping? Here Are 5 Ways to Reset Your Circadian Rhythm

 - Expose yourself to sunlight or blue light.
-During the day or time you want to be awake get as much sunlight as possible and if sunlight isn’t avaliable, expose yourself to short-wavelength blue light.
+During the time you want to be awake, get as much sunlight as possible, and if sunlight isn’t available, expose yourself to short-wavelength blue light.

-- Going without food for an extended period of time can reset the circadian rhythm because it will tailor itself to your metabolism.
-A Harvard study found that in animals, if food was only available during a sleep cycle, it would adjust its circadian rhythm to be awake then and sleep when it wasn’t available.
-This is likely to be the case in humans as well, so if we adjust our dietary habits to fall in line with the time we would sleep, we might be able to hack the system.
+- Going without food for an extended period of time can reset the circadian rhythm because it tailors itself to your metabolism.
+A Harvard study found that for animals, if food was only available during a sleep cycle, their circadian rhythms adjusted to be awake then, and sleep when it wasn’t available.
+This is likely the case for humans as well, so if we adjust our dietary habits to align with the time we sleep, we might be able to hack the system.

 - Try not to sleep in on the weekends or vary your sleep/wake pattern significantly.
 A drastic change one night might not have an effect, but consecutive nights of variance in your sleep schedule might lead to that social jet lag on Monday.

 - Limit your exposure to electronics and the bright light produced by screens.
-If you must use your phone or computer before bed there are apps that can block out or reduce the blue light emitted from screens that inhibits melatonin production.
+If you must use your phone or computer before bed, there are apps that block or reduce melatonin-inhibiting blue light.

 - Eat properly.
 This seems to be a no-brainer, but eating well and at the right hours is essential to attaining a regular circadian rhythm.
-It’s debatable whether eating right before bed is actually bad for you, but if you are fluctuating the time you are eating dinner it can mess with your rhythm.
-Also consuming foods with high levels of sugar or caffeine before bed is obviously not going to help.
+It’s debatable whether eating just before bed is actually bad for you, but if you fluctuate your dinner schedule it can mess with your rhythm.
+Also consuming foods with high levels of sugar or caffeine before bed isn’t ideal

-As we learn more about how this function of our body works, it will hopefully lead to some better science to help those of us with sleep issues get the rest that is needed.
-Whether through methods of sleep hacking or just conscious discipline, we can fight back against the lethargy that we all struggle with at one point or another.
+As we learn more about how this bodily function works, it should lead to better science that helps us get the rest we need.
+Whether through methods of sleep hacking or just conscious discipline, we can fight back against lethargy.

 THERE’S MORE TO YOU THAN YOU THINK